-- Most of the time, he will take a stand for what he feels is right. - While he will usually listen to others' perspectives, he will likely stand by his position if he disagrees. - He probably won't let anyone take advantage of him. - He can be agreeable and cooperative on occasion, but does not go along just to get along. - Oliver might be less likely than others to avoid arguments, disagreements, and/or conflict.
+- Most of the time, he will take a stand for what he feels is right. - While he will usually listen to others' perspectives, he will likely stand by his position if there is a disagreement. - He probably won't let anyone take advantage of him during sales negotiations. - He can be agreeable and cooperative with clients, but does not go along just to get along. - Oliver might be less likely than others to avoid arguments, disagreements, and/or conflict during the sales process.

-- When necessary, remind him that his colleagues bring different perspectives and strengths to the team that are worth considering. - Reward any attempts he makes to seek out the agreement of the team. - Recognize the value of expressing a differing opinion, but be mindful that this doesn't create a hurtful or negative environment.
+- When necessary, remind him to seek out common ground with clients as needed. - Reward any attempts he makes to seek out the agreement of the team. - Recognize the value of expressing a differing opinion, but be mindful that this doesn't create a hurtful or negative environment.

-He responds appropriately to the needs of others but rarely suppresses his opinions.
+He responds appropriately to the needs of his clients but rarely suppresses his opinions.